ibm-cloud-docs/storage-scale/getting-started.md

 {: #identify-cluster}
 {: step}

-You need to decide where you want your cluster deployed by choosing an {{site.data.keyword.cloud_notm}} region and availability zone.
+You need to decide where you want your cluster that is deployed by choosing an {{site.data.keyword.cloud_notm}} region and availability zone.
 You provide this location information when you configure your workspace.
 For more information, see [Region and data center locations for resource deployment](/docs/overview?topic=overview-locations).

 ## Enable optional features in the deployment values
 {: #optional-steps}